29 CFR 1910.147 - Control of Hazardous Energy

 The 29 CFR 1910.147 standard outlines the minimum requirements for controlling hazardous energy LOTO and requires employers to develop, implement, and enforce an energy control program.
 This program includes a written energy control procedure, employee training, and periodic inspections to ensure effectiveness.

 The standard also requires LOTO devices to control hazardous energy sources.
-The LOTO devices must be specifically designed for the equipment or machinery being serviced, and the devices must be used in accordance with the manufacturer's instructions to perform servicing or maintenance of equipment.
+The LOTO devices must be specifically designed for the equipment or machinery being serviced, and they must be used in accordance with the manufacturer's instructions to perform servicing or maintenance on the equipment.
+Discover how OSHA's lockout/tagout standards are applied in the field by exploring our guide on electrical safety procedures that help prevent accidental equipment start-up.

 29 CFR 1910.147 applies to all general industry employers who perform maintenance or servicing activities on machines or equipment that could potentially release hazardous energy, including electrical, mechanical, hydraulic, pneumatic, chemical, thermal, and other forms of energy.